Consumer journeys become more and more complex

 Let’s go through the most common approaches:

 - Self-stated surveys: The most traditional way of researching path to purchase is asking consumers about their Path to Purchase, the touchpoints they encounter, and the impact they’ve had on them.
 This method allows for mapping of typical Paths to Purchase, including all types of touchpoints.
-However, it is typically difficult for people to simply tell what touchpoints made them take a specific action.
+However, it is typically difficult for people to simply tell which specific touchpoints made them take a specific action.
 As a result, this method gives very limited insight into the impact of different touchpoints.

-- Qualitative research: Focus groups, online diaries or in-depth interviews enable research to dig deeper into consumers reasoning and motives behind behaviors.
+- Qualitative research: Focus groups, online diaries, or in-depth interviews enable research to dig deeper into consumers reasoning and motives behind behaviors.
 Qualitative methods are therefore widely used to understand Path to Purchase.
-The main problem with using a qualitative approach is that it does not quantify either your finding or measure the impact of individual touchpoints.
+The main problem with using a qualitative approach is that it does not quantify either your finding or measure of the impact of individual touchpoints.

-Do you recognise the challenges above?
+Do you recognize the challenges above?

 I help businesses to thrive with customer-centricity by utilizing the power of continuous consumer insights.
-There is no end to what you can achieve with real-time consumer insights, customer feedback and footprints.
+There is no end to what you can achieve with real-time consumer insights, customer feedback, and footprints.
 Do you want to know more about our approach or share your view on these challenges?
-You´re most welcome to get in touch with me.
+You’re most welcome to get in touch with me.